xaudience/.github/README.md

 ![System design](assets/system-design.drawio.png)

 ### User Web Interface
-A lightweight web application interface that allows to user use services.
+A lightweight web application that allows the user to use the services.

 ### Staff Web Interface
 Allows staff to monitor and control internal systems.